 How about the incline press?
 How about some forward leaning dips for a change?
 When was the last time you did a standing barbell military press (you naturally lean back a little and engage the pectoralis major)?
 How about dumbbell presses or close-grip barbell presses?

 Listen, working the chest is working the chest.
 The muscles cannot be separated from one another completely but you can focus more on the inside, upper, outside and lower portions of the muscle.
-There’s a vast array of ways to target your pecs so don’t be one of those people that religiously do nothing but the bench press during their workout routines.
+There’s a vast array of ways to target your pecs so don’t be one of those people that religiously do nothing but hitting the flat weight bench, banging out endless reps of bench press during their workout routines.

 Get in the habit of mixing things up, especially if you’re not really interested in building massive pecs.
 If just being lean or losing weight is your goal, then add in tons of variety because it’s worth it and you’ll incorporate tons of your musculature.